SoCraTesUK/socrates-uk/tickets.md

 <br>

 ### What if I don’t know anyone in the crafter community?
 A new group can be intimidating, but we hope you give SoCraTes a try.
-The SoCraTes community prouds itself to be open and inclusive to everyone.
+The SoCraTes community aims to be open and inclusive to everyone.
 In addition, we are hoping to provide some [Conference Buddies][conference_buddies] so you can attend together.

 <br>